Online Voting Opens October 13

 Appointment Of Voting Proxy

-If for any reason you will be unable to cast your ballot in person on Election Day or at an advance poll, proxy voting allows you to appoint another person to vote on your behalf.
+If for any reason you will be unable to cast your ballot in person on October 26, 2026, or at an advance poll, proxy voting allows you to appoint another person to vote on your behalf.
 More information is available on our Proxy Voting page.